vrizo/uibook/docs/configure.md

 ```

 Congratulations!
 You’ve finished the most challenging part.
-It’s time to pass your first Page to the [Controller →](controller.md).
+It’s time to pass your first Page to the [Controller](controller.md).

 ---